InvisibleManHub/MiFi-OpenWrt/README.md

 Packages written from scratch:
 - zhihe-qmi + luci-proto-zhiheqmi - for connecting to cellular network.
 Add `modem` interface with `Zhihe/Yiming QMI` protocol.
 - modem-at-engine - ubus service to send AT commands to modem the way it doesn't crash :D
 - sms-sqlite-sync + luci-app-sms-sqlite - checks for new SMS on SIM card every 3 minutes and moves them to database.
 Also able to send email about new SMS.
-LuCi app can show and send SMS.
+LuCI app can show and send SMS.
 - luci-app-cellular-info - information about cellular connection, signal strength, and nearby cells.

 Unfortunately, I couldn't set up IPv6 on cellular connection :(